Gabriel-la-flamboyance/Pumpkin-Detection-OpenCV-YOLO-v3/README.md

 This project demonstrates the use of YOLO v3 for object detection, specifically for detecting pumpkins in a video stream.
 The implementation uses OpenCV for video processing and deep learning inference.

 ## Table of Contents
+I'll spare you the image collection and model training on google colab details, to jump directly on the detection step.
 - [Installation](#installation)
 - [Usage](#usage)
 - [Files](#files)